 Disney offers three categories of rooms - deluxe, moderate, and value.
 These three resort categories share the same benefits of staying on property at Walt Disney World but have varying amenities, themes, and room styles.
 While deluxe resorts are luxury resorts and value resorts are the most budget-friendly, moderate resorts can be a good combination of both if you want to save money and have some better amenities.

-In general, you’ll find that the moderates have everything you need for a comfortable family vacation, including gift shops, restaurants (dining options include both food courts and table service restaurants), main pools, quiet pools, and other fun amenities and activities.
+In general, you'll find that the moderates have everything you need for a comfortable family vacation, including gift shops, restaurants (with dining options ranging from food courts to table-service restaurants), main pools, quiet pools, and other fun amenities and activities.

 Rooms at Disney Moderate Resorts (Excluding the Cabins at Fort Wilderness)

-Rooms at Disney moderate resorts generally are a bit larger than value hotel rooms, but smaller than deluxe rooms.
-There’s typically a small table or desk, a larger bureau with drawers and a small refrigerator, two beds, and a nightstand.
-You’ll also find a double sink, a safe, and a closet rod in a small area right in front of the bathroom.
+Rooms at Disney's moderate resorts are generally a bit larger than value hotel rooms, but smaller than deluxe rooms.
+Typically, there's a small table or desk, a larger bureau with drawers, a small refrigerator, two beds, and a nightstand.
+You'll also find a double sink, a safe, and a closet rod in a small area right in front of the bathroom.

 There are usually sliding doors that separate that area from the sleeping area, for a little bit of privacy.
-I like having this small section separate from the toilet/shower so that two people can get ready at the same time.
+I appreciate having this small section separate from the toilet and shower so that two people to get ready at the same time.

-The Cabins at Fort Wilderness are also considered a moderate resort, however, the configuration of the cabins is different from the other moderate resorts.
+The Cabins at Fort Wilderness are also considered a moderate resort; however, their configuration differs from that of other moderate resorts.
 The cabins sleep six and offer a patio, grill, kitchen, microwave, and more.
 They are a great option for larger families since they accommodate more guests than the regular moderate resort.

 Amenities at Disney Moderate Resorts